The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: RQ1: Migration Dynamics and User Retention

-Academics in this category were already using Mastodon before the migration wave from Twitter.
+\textit{Inactive users.} Academics in this category were already using Mastodon before the migration wave from Twitter.
 Despite their early presence on the platform, they remained inactive during the migration period.
 One user was inactive during the first month but engaged briefly afterward.
 Inactive users are not included in subsequent analyses.
 The distribution of users is given in Table~\ref{tab:user_categories}.
-Note that only 35.4\% of academic users in our dataset are active and consistent in their use of Mastodon.
-The majority demonstrate sporadic engagement.

-We calculate the average following, follower and post counts for each user category, aggregated by month show in Figure~\ref{fig:metrics}.
+We calculate the average following, follower, and post counts for each user category, aggregated by month as shown in Figure~\ref{fig:metrics}.
 Our analysis reveals a sharp increase in all three public metrics at the onset of the migration period, specifically from November 2022 to December 2022.
 However, beyond this period, the rate of increase for following and follower metrics slows considerably.
 For one-time, short-term, and long-term users, growth in following and follower counts stagnated beginning in early 2023.
 As these users were not regularly contributing content, their visibility and potential to attract followers were likewise limited.
 In contrast, persistent users continued to post regularly.
 Despite their consistent activity, however, growth in their connections remained slow.
 This slow growth highlights the challenges faced in establishing and expanding social ties and communities on Mastodon.
+The persistent users' continued efforts to engage and post suggest a commitment to the platform, yet the limited increase in followers indicates potential barriers in user retention and community building.